About Midday Connection

 Anita’s first role for Moody Radio was music director.
 Later, she became Friday Sing producer and Sunday Praise host.
 Hosting Midday Connection has been her favorite position.
 Anita is a sought after speaker for women’s conferences and retreats and loves meeting Midday listeners face to face.
 Anita’s first book, What Women Tell Me, released from Zondervan.
 Her second book, Shades of Mercy, co-authored with Caryn Rivadeneira, released from Moody Publishers.
 Anita, along with her husband, Mike, and son, John, live in the Chicago suburbs where you can often find Anita drinking a venti tea at her local Starbucks.

 To learn more about Anita, her speaking schedule, and her blog please visit her website.
 Twitter: @anitalustrea

 grew up listening to Moody Radio's flagship station, WMBI FM.
 As a kid, she was eager to grab the mic of the family's Wallensak tape machine to record make-believe news broadcasts and imaginary radio shows.
 Early tapes have her announcing the arrival of "the Beagles"-aka "the Beatles"-to America.
 A career in broadcasting appears to have been inevitable!
 In addition to her undergrad work in Broadcasting at Moody Bible Institute and Calvary Bible College, she is currently pursuing an MA in Intercultural Studies at Wheaton College Graduate School.

-She has served with Moody Radio since 1980 in various hosting capacities.
-Married with two young adult children, Melinda lives outside Chicago, loves reading, developing her creative interests and hopes to be a life-long learner.
-Twitter: @melindaschmidt
+Melinda has served with Moody Radio since 1980 in various hosting capacities.
+Married with two young adult children and a long-haired Chihuahua/Min-Pin "blessing" named Pippa, Melinda loves reading, developing her creative interests and continuing to be a life-long learner.
+Twitter: @melindaschmidt Facebook: Melinda Correa Schmidt

-Lori Neff is the senior producer for the award-winning national radio program, Midday Connection.
+Lori Neff is the senior producer, social media/event coordinator and occasional co-host for Midday Connection.
 Lori grew up in a small town in Ohio, spending more time outside in nature than inside.
-She is a graduate of Moody Bible Institute.
-Her interests include art (looking at it and creating it), music, literature, humanitarian aid efforts, cooking, gardening, coffee, traveling, thinking, learning and spending time with her husband, John.
+She is a graduate of Moody Bible Institute and is currently studying counseling and Spiritual Direction.
+Her interests include art (looking at it and creating it), music, literature, humanitarian aid efforts, gardening, coffee, traveling, thinking, learning and spending time with her husband and their four feisty cats.

 To learn more about Lori and read her blog, please visit visit her website.
 Twitter: @loriatmidday